Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Dependencies

-We made the Innoactive Creator independent from our old product and from a number of external projects.
+We made the Innoactive Creator independent from our old product code base and from a number of external projects.
 The core package weights eleven times less now.

 ## Components